The Free Design: Revived interest and later years

 During their career, The Free Design did not gain commercial success.
 They remained in obscurity after disbanding in 1972.
 Starting in the mid-1990s, interest in them began to grow as part of a general resurgence of popularity in easy listening and sunshine pop from the 1960s and 1970s.
 In 1994, Japanese musician Cornelius reissued The Free Design catalog on his Trattoria label.
 In 1998, the Spanish Siesta label released four compilation albums of their music.
 Stereolab named a 1999 single "The Free Design" (though the song itself had no direct connection to the band).

 In 2000 the band re-grouped, after a nearly 30-year retirement, to record the song "Endless Harmony" on the Beach Boys tribute album Caroline Now!: The Songs of Brian Wilson and the Beach Boys.
 This experience convinced them to record a new full-length album, 2001's Cosmic Peekaboo, which featured the original lineup (Chris, Sandy and Bruce) in addition to Rebecca Pellett, who had previously been Chris Dedrick's musical assistant for several years.

 In 2001, the label Cherry Red released a Best of Free Design compilation.
 The Free Design song "I Found Love" was included on the 2002 Gilmore Girls soundtrack.
 From 2002 to 2005, the original albums were reissued in the United States by the Light in the Attic label.
 In 2005, the label put out The Now Sound Redesigned, an album of Free Design remixes from established acts like Stereolab, Super Furry Animals and Peanut Butter Wolf.

-Stefanie Dedrick died on April 5, 1999 from the effects of amyotrophic lateral sclerosis.
-Chris Dedrick died on August 6, 2010 from cancer, at age 62.
+Stefanie Dedrick died on April 5, 1999, from the effects of amyotrophic lateral sclerosis.
+Chris Dedrick died on August 6, 2010, from cancer, at age 62.
 According to a message posted on his official site by his wife Moira, Dedrick died “after a week of increasing radiance, yet with rapid physical decline.”

+On December 19, 2023, a new version of "Shepherds and Wisemen" was released with a 1968 vocal married to a new backing track produced by Fernando Perdomo with horns by Probyn Gregory of Brian Wilson Band.